pronebird/wordtube/readme.txt

 * Added Author field
 * Added Playlist support
 * Button support for Wordpress 2.1
-* Changed form names from “Video” to “Media”
+* Changed form names from "Video" to "Media"
 * Fix bug in wordtube-Button.php when files are deleted

 = V1.03 / 29.12.2006 =